gurusankar55/genlayer-dispute-resolver/README.md

 ## How consensus is used

-Validators independently review the dispute claim + submitted evidence and cast a vote.

-Consensus rule in this implementation:
-- **Supermajority threshold** (default: 2/3 of votes cast)
+The contract uses GenLayer's nondeterministic execution and validator equivalence checking to evaluate the dispute claim and submitted evidence.

+The `resolve(...)` method:
+- generates an evidence-grounded proposed outcome
+- independently validates the proposed outcome
+- accepts only a valid matching outcome
-- If an outcome reaches threshold → dispute becomes **Resolved**
+- transitions the dispute to **Resolved**

-- After a **challenge window** ends → dispute becomes **Finalized**
+After the challenge window ends, `finalize(...)` transitions the dispute to **Finalized**.

 This is stronger than “AI decides X” demos because:
 - results require multi-validator agreement